 For whole-home use, electrical systems are more expensive to operate than warm-water radiant heating.

-Broken wires are trapped between flooring surfaces and are difficult to repair.
+Broken wires are trapped between flooring surfaces and are difficult to locate the broken or shorted wire and even harder to repair.

 Radiant floor heating is less effective under carpeting, hardwood, or vinyl since heat can be trapped between the insulating surface layer and the subfloor.